notmuch/notmuch/doc/man1/notmuch-show.rst

         supported with --format=json and --format=sexp), and the multipart/signed part will be replaced by the signed data.

-    ``--decrypt``
+    ``--decrypt=(false|auto|true)``
-        Decrypt any MIME encrypted parts found in the selected content (ie. "multipart/encrypted" parts).
-Status of the decryption will be reported (currently only supported with --format=json and --format=sexp) and on successful decryption the
-        multipart/encrypted part will be replaced by the decrypted content.
+        If ``true``, decrypt any MIME encrypted parts found in the selected content (i.e. "multipart/encrypted" parts).
+Status of the decryption will be reported (currently only supported with --format=json and --format=sexp) and on successful decryption the multipart/encrypted part will be replaced by the decrypted content.

-        If a session key is already known for the message, then it will be decrypted automatically unless the user explicitly sets ``--decrypt=false``.
+        If ``auto``, and a session key is already known for the message, then it will be decrypted, but notmuch will not try to access the user's keys.

+        Use ``false`` to avoid even automatic decryption.

-        Decryption expects a functioning **gpg-agent(1)** to provide any needed credentials.
+        Non-automatic decryption expects a functioning
+        **gpg-agent(1)** to provide any needed credentials.
 Without one, the decryption will fail.

-        Implies --verify.
+        Note: ``true`` implies --verify.

+        Default: ``auto``

     ``--exclude=(true|false)``
         Specify whether to omit threads only matching